All Episodes

 Longtime listener, first-time caller.

-I I cast my ballot for Hillary today.
+I cast my ballot for Hillary today.

 And why'd you do that?

-I'm a little ashamed of many.
+I'm a little ashamed of mentioning that's expected of me.

 Let's work together.

-Boil it down, boil it down.
+Boil it down.

-What is it about uh so the the Obama candidacy needed to be stopped, and if you could play a part in that, you're happy to do so.
+And if you could play a part in that, you're happy to do so.

-It's uh I I I'd like to see that just continue a little bit longer.
+I'd like to see that just continue a little bit longer.

 I get you.

-Ray, I I appreciate it.
+Ray, I appreciate it.

-Those of us who have looked at the Obama versus Hillary thing as being detrimental to the Democratic Party, uh, maybe or maybe not.
+Those of us who have looked at the Obama versus Hillary thing as being detrimental to the Democratic Party, maybe or maybe not.

 Let's examine what it has yielded.

-Uh acres upon acres of fawning coverage from a dominant media culture that loves them both.
+Acres upon acres of fawning coverage from a dominant media culture that loves them both.

 It is so affectionate at times.